cockroachdb/docs/v19.1/show-jobs.md

 These details can help you understand the status of crucial tasks that can impact the performance of your cluster, as well as help you control them.

 {{site.data.alerts.callout_info}}
 The `SHOW JOBS` statement shows only long-running tasks.
 For an exhaustive list of jobs running in the cluster, use the [SQL Audit Logging (Experimental)](sql-audit-logging.html) feature.
+Also, for jobs older than 12 hours, query the `crdb_internal.jobs` table.
 {{site.data.alerts.end}}

 ## Required privileges